Playing Classics: Critical reception

 Alex Hudson of Exclaim! said that the song emerges one piece at a time, "there's a ta-tss hi-hat," a "trance-y synth bass and a steady club," followed by a breakdown where it's all replaced "clompy piano line" that sounds a bit like someone trying to play Charli XCX's "Mean Girls" using their palms.
 Hudson also felt that when Water from Your Eyes made the song, "[they] had made a classic of their own."
+Ian Gormely or Exclaim! had ranked the song as the 9th best of 2025.